easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

-      Model is correctly specified.
+      Incorrectly adjusted!
-      No adjustment needed to estimate the direct effect of `exposure` on `outcome`.
+      To estimate the direct effect, at least adjust for `x1` and `x2`.
+Currently, the model only adjusts for `x2`.
+You possibly also need to adjust for `x1` to block biasing paths.

       Identification of total effects

-      Model is correctly specified.
+      Incorrectly adjusted!
-      No adjustment needed to estimate the total effect of `exposure` on `outcome`.
+      To estimate the total effect, at least adjust for .
+Currently, the model only adjusts for `x2`.

 ---